ubilabs/geocomplete/README.md

 View the [annotated source](http://ubilabs.github.com/geocomplete/docs/).

-**⚠️ NOT MAINTAINED **
+## ⚠️ NOT MAINTAINED

-_Please note:_ This project is not maintained anymore.
-We do not use jQuery anymore and switched to React about two years ago.
-Feel free to discuss issues here but please do not expect new features or changes in the default behavior.
+_Please note:_ **This project is not maintained anymore.
+We do not use jQuery in production and switched to React about two years ago.
+Feel free to discuss issues here but please do not expect new features or changes in the default behavior.**

+For a new and way more flexible sollution, see our [React Geosuggest](http://ubilabs.github.io/react-geosuggest/) plugin.

 If you would like to take over the project, please let us!
 There are many people out there who would be happy to have new supporters.